 At the beginning of every year, Neil and I have a “State of the Union” weekend where we review the past year and look forward to the next.
 We talk about the joys, challenges and disappointments of the year past and set some goals, make some plans and dream forward into the new year.
-We started doing it about 15 years ago after a particularly troubled time in our marriage.
+We started doing it about 20 years ago after a particularly troubled time in our marriage.
 In fact, it was the roughest season we’d ever experienced.
-We found ourselves frosty roommates rather than the passionate friends and lovers we’d always been to each other.
+We found ourselves distant, frosty roommates rather than the good friends and passionate lovers we had been for most of our relationship.
 We couldn’t believe we’d allowed ourselves to get so far off track.

-2. Don’t get too caught up in measurable outcomes and benchmarks and implementation evaluation and all that stuff.
+- Don’t get too caught up in measurable outcomes and benchmarks and implementation evaluation and all that stuff.
 You’re not a corporation.

-3. It’s not about the list.
+- It’s not about the list.
 It’s about life.